AMReX-Fusion/Furnace/Docs/source/problem_setups.rst

    * ``oddeven``: A grid-aligned shock hitting a very small density perturbation.
 This demonstrates the odd-even decoupling problem discussed in :cite:`quirk1997`.
-This setup serves to test the furnace.hybrid_riemann option to hydrodynamics.
+This setup serves to test the logi.hybrid_riemann option to hydrodynamics.

    * ``RT``: A single-model Rayleigh-Taylor instability problem.

    * ``Sedov``: The standard Sedov-Taylor blast wave problem.
-This setup was used in the first Furnace paper :cite:`furnace_I`.
+This setup was used in the first Logi paper :cite:`logi_I`.

    * ``Sod``: A one-dimensional shock tube setup, including the classic Sod problem.
-This setup was used in the original Furnace paper.
+This setup was used in the original Logi paper.

    * ``Sod_stellar``: A version of the Sod shock tube for the general